 2.1 Digital Theatre shall provide Institution with accounts through which Institution or Authorized Users may access Digital Theatre Plus or manage other Institution-controlled accounts and their permissions (each an “Account”).
 Institution is responsible for safeguarding and maintaining the confidentiality of its Accounts and associated login credentials and remains responsible for any and all activities conducted on its Accounts.
 Institution agrees to promptly notify Digital Theatre in the event it believes that any of its Accounts are no longer secure.

-2.2 Subject to Institution’s full and ongoing compliance with the terms of this Agreement, Digital Theatre hereby authorizes Institution to access and use Digital Theatre Plus, and to authorize Authorized Users to access and use Digital Theatre Plus subject to the terms of this Agreement, in each case via Secure Authentication and for Educational Purposes only.
+2.2 Subject to Institution’s full and ongoing compliance with the terms of this Agreement, Digital Theatre hereby authorizes Institution to access and use Digital Theatre Plus, and to permit Authorized Users to access and use Digital Theatre Plus subject to the terms of this Agreement, in each case via Secure Authentication and for Educational Purposes only.

 3. PERMITTED USES